Oral and Maxillofacial Surgery

 Didactics

-Quality Assurance Conference: A two-hour, city-wide conference is held quarterly to review complications encountered in the practice of oral and maxillofacial surgery.
+Quality Assurance Conference: Quality assurance and improvement conferences are held as part of the instructional core curriculum.
 Methods of prevention, recognition, and management of problems are discussed.

 Surgical Scope